cuongtv312/int3405-examples/week01/week01.md

 - Question 2: Using notebook and `and_function.ipynb`

-    a) Update the code to generate the same datasamples based on the provided seed
+    a) Update the code to generate the same data samples based on the provided seed

     b) Use `np.savetxt` the generated data into `andstd02_seed.txt` and `andstd02_seed.txt` with `seed` is the given seed